 Which parts of the world you have covered till now?

-Since starting coverage of the CKDu epidemic in Nicaragua, both Ed Kashi and I have covered the WE Program, an innovative worker health intervention designed to prevent the onset of CKDu among sugarcane workers in El Salvador.
+Since starting coverage of the CKDnT epidemic in Nicaragua, both Ed Kashi and I have covered the WE Program, an innovative worker health intervention designed to prevent the onset of CKDnT among sugarcane workers in El Salvador.
 We also visited Sri Lanka in June of 2017, which will result in another short film within the next two months.
-I am investigating CKDu in Colombia as well and there are more areas that researchers are beginning to identify.
+I am investigating CKDnT in Colombia as well and there are more areas that researchers are beginning to identify.
 La Isla Network will be keeping the public up to date on those places this year.

 Photo: Ed Kashi

 Which places in India did you visit while working on UTIS?

 In India, we visited a number of communities, mainly in Andhra Pradesh.
 We spent time in Nellore, Kota and outlying villages in the area.
 We also spent some time in Chennai at the medical university where a conference was held about the disease.
 We later travelled south to Puducherry and Marakkanam, where we visited salt flats.
 Clinicians had reported some CKDnT cases among salt workers, so we got a chance to check in on early investigations.
 Finally, we traveled north to Visakhapatnam before continuing our investigation in Sompeta, Palasa, and Balliputuga.

 What do researchers believe is the cause of CKDnT?